Papa-arona/urban-air-quality-berlin/data/readme.md

 │
 └── raw/
     ├── stations.csv
+    ├── no2.csv
     ├── traffic.gpkg
     ├── landuse.gpkg
-    ├── cams.gpkg
     └── berlin_boundary.gpkg
 ```

-The Python workflow reads these datasets and creates the processed data
+The Python workflow reads these datasets and generates the project figures automatically.
-and figures automatically.